Sight Advice FAQs

 Once your eye pressure is under control again, it’s normal to need some further treatment to prevent you from having another acute attack.
 Usually, this is a laser treatment to make a small hole in your iris, a procedure known as a peripheral iridotomy.

-The laser creates a channel for the aqueous to flow through, which prevents the iris being pushed forward and prevents the angle from closing.
+The laser creates a channel for the aqueous fluid to flow through, which prevents the iris being pushed forward and prevents the angle from closing.
 The treatment is normally carried out on both eyes to prevent the same problem occurring in either eye in the future.
 It’s generally a straightforward procedure from which people recover quickly and the holes can’t be noticed by other people.

 What happens in the long term?

 If an acute closed angle attack is treated quickly, it can usually be brought under control within a few hours.
-Your eye becomes more comfortable and your sight can recover almost completely.
+Your eye becomes more comfortable, and your sight can recover almost completely.

 Occasionally, following all the treatments, eye pressure can remain high.
 In these cases, you may need to use regular eye drops in the long term to keep your eye pressure controlled and prevent damage to your optic nerve.